Symphony No. 2 (Weingartner): Analysis

-Movement I
+I. Lento – Allegro mosso

 The first movement consists of a sonata form with a slow introduction.
 A brass outburst starts the symphony, which is responded by pianissimo pizzicatos in the strings.

-Movement II
+II.
+Scherzo: Allegro giocoso

 Bruckner, Mahler and Rott as well used the Austrian landler for their scherzos and where a source of inspiration for the symphony.

 The second movement is a simple scherzo and trio in the form of the traditional Austrian ländler similar to the scherzos of his contemporaries Mahler and Rott, who they in turn where inspired by the ländler-scherzos of Bruckner and even earlier Schubert.
-If the first movement ended in E-flat major, the tonality of the scherzo shifts to C major; the parallel major of the submediant of E-flat major (C minor).
+If the first movement ended in E♭ major, the tonality of the scherzo shifts to C major; the parallel major of the submediant of E♭ major (C minor).
 Marked "giocoso", the mood is joyful and lively.
 From all the movements of the symphony, the second is the most outwardly Brucknerian, creating extensive textures based upon simple ostinatos.
 Nevertheless, this motivic treatment is usually contrasted with strong melodicism both in the strings and horns.

 The main theme of the scherzo section is played first in the violins:

 This leaps of the fifth and the octave becomes an essential motif for the development of the movement which provides the rhythm and feel of the ländler:

 The scherzo section ends with an ostinato played in unison:

 The trio quickly changes the musical texture, now with the ostinato played in the flute and a pastoral melody in the violas:

-Movement III
+III.
+Adagio, ma non troppo, cantabile

 The third movement is molded after Beethoven's 9th Symphony's slow movement.
-A clarinet solo establishes the key of A-flat major (the subdominant of E-flat major) which in consequence leads to an extended Beethovenian hymn-like melody for the strings:
+A clarinet solo establishes the key of A♭ major (the subdominant of E♭ major) which in consequence leads to an extended Beethovenian hymn-like melody for the strings:

 After a solo violin, the second theme in the clarinets and bassoons is presented:

-Alike the doble variations of the slow movement of Beethoven's 9th, with these two themes established, a short set of doble variations follows.
+In a manner similar to the double variations of the slow movement of Beethoven's 9th, with these two themes established, a short set of double variations follows.

-Movement IV
+IV.
+Allegro risoluto

 The fourth movement cycles back and reuses material of the 4-minute slow introduction of the first movement.
 Nevertheless, Weingartner synthesizes the 4-minute introduction into a condensed 1-minute prelude for the fugal section that follows.